MIT-LCP/mimic-website/content/mimictables/diagnoses_icd.md

 `ICD9_CODE` contains the actual code corresponding to the diagnosis assigned to the patient for the given row.
 Note that all codes, as of MIMIC-III v1.0, are ICD-9 codes.

-# Important considerations

-* All ICD codes in MIMIC-III are ICD-9 based.
-The Beth Israel Deaconess Medical Center will begin using ICD-10 codes in 2015.
-* The code field for the ICD-9-CM Principal and Other Diagnosis Codes is six characters in length, with the decimal point implied between the third and fourth digit for all diagnosis codes other than the V codes.
-The decimal is implied for V codes between the second and third digit.